jg23497/fotura/README.md

 - `--before-each`: List of before-each processors to enable (run for each photo before moving)
 - `--after-each`: List of after-each processors to enable (run for each photo after moving)
 - `--after-all`: List of after-all processors to enable (run once after all photos are processed)
-- `--open-report`: Optionally open the report once processing completes
+- `--open-report`: Open the report in a browser once processing completes
 - `--conflict-strategy`: How to resolve conflicts in the target directory
 - `--target-path-format`: Target path format